Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Include
 ~~~~~~~

-Clicking the ``Include`` option will add the selected value to your existing search to only show search results that include that value.
+Clicking the ``Include`` option will add the selected field:value pair to your existing search with an ``AND``.
+This will only show search results that include that value in that field.

 Exclude
 ~~~~~~~

-Clicking the ``Exclude`` option will exclude the selected value from your existing search results.
+Clicking the ``Exclude`` option will add the selected field:value pair to your existing search with an ``AND NOT``.
+This will only show search results that do not include that value in that field.

 Only
 ~~~~

-Clicking the ``Only`` option will start a new search for the selected value and retain any existing groupby terms.
+Clicking the ``Only`` option will start a new search for the selected value in any field.
+It will remove any existing filters but retain any existing groupby terms.

 Group By
 ~~~~~~~~